Float Fishing In New York: Trout, Steelhead, Salmon Tips

 As a fishing guide for trout, steelhead, and salmon, I consider only three methods to be effective enough that I will use them, and float fishing in New York is often the most effective method.

-New York has many great steelhead and trout rivers, and the reason float fishing works so well is the ability to keep your bait suspended in the strike zone for extended periods.
-This dramatically improves the amount of fish you can catch.
+New York has many great steelhead and trout rivers, and float fishing works so well because you can keep your bait suspended in the strike zone for extended periods.
+This dramatically improves the number of fish you can catch.

 I have guided for over 1000 days using the float fishing method for trout, salmon, and steelhead.
 There are some things I’ve learned over this time on the water that have greatly improved my client’s ability to catch more fish, and I share this info with you here.